 Keep Emergency Food On Hand

 By emergency, I mean frozen, easy, and no big “cooking” on your part recipes.
+Another answer to food challenges at home.

 This could be a frozen pizza, lean cuisine, frozen lasagna, or a freezer meal.
 It doesn’t matter what your go-to emergency meal is.